evanloshin/CarND-Behavioral-Cloning-P3/Readme.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-### Intro: Record driving behavior in a simulator to train a neural network that drives the car autonomously.
+### Record driving behavior in a simulator to train a neural network that drives the car autonomously.

 The goals / steps of this project are the following:
 * Use a simulator built on Unity to collect data of good driving behavior
 * Design a convolutional neural network in Keras that predicts steering angles from images
-* Train and validate the model on an Amazon AWS EC2 instance
+* Train and validate the model on an Amazon EC2 instance
 * Test that the model successfully drives around the track without leaving the road

 ### Files:

 * See [model.py](https://github.com/evanloshin/CarND-Behavioral-Cloning-P3/blob/master/model.py) to view the pipeline that trains the model
 * [model.h5](https://github.com/evanloshin/CarND-Behavioral-Cloning-P3/blob/master/model.h5) contains a trained Keras model
-* Watch [video.mp4](NEED LINK) to see a recording of the car driving autonomously around the track
+* Watch [video.mp4](https://github.com/evanloshin/CarND-Behavioral-Cloning-P3/blob/master/video-images.mp4) to see a recording of the car driving autonomously around the track
-* [writeup.pdf](NEED LINK) is a pdf copy of this readme

 [//]: # (Image References)